 Phil Stieg: And you’re living to tell us about it.

 You know art creates culture.
 Culture creates community, and community creates humanity.
-And we have ripped culture out of our communities.
-And so this tribalism is so separate.
-But when you bring communities together, and that’s really what gangs are.
-They’re communities that are created to survive.
-And they started to figure out how they fit together.
 It was so beautiful.
-And I think that lack of polarization and understanding the other and making something together is part of the solution for us moving forward in terms of the way the world is moving.
+And I think that lack of polarization and understanding the other and making something together is part of the solution for us moving forward.

 Interstitial theme music